• Home

 We used additional backup and recovery capabilities for our cloud services in the last year

 The rapid shift to home working didn’t leave much time to procure laptops and devices for staff.
 Our survey last year was taken just after the UK went into lockdown.
-In the year that passed, there’s been no change in the proportion of
+In the year that passed, there’s been no change in the proportion of companies with an entirely BYOD policy.
+There has been a move from companies with a mix of devices now rolling out company-owned devices to all.

 That’s good news because from a security perspective, while BYOD isn’t necessarily less secure, company owned devices are the simplest to manage.